-Symbiotic relationships between tenants and landlords have never been more important, as property owners court retailers with brands and experiences that drive repeat traffic, and retailers continue to refine the size, quantity, and location of their brick-and-mortar spaces.
+Symbiotic relationships between landlords and tenants have never been more important, as property owners court retailers with brands and experiences that drive repeat traffic, and retailers continue to refine the size, quantity, and location of their brick-and-mortar spaces.
 In this environment, clients want to work with lawyers who enjoy finding a way to arrive at a win-win deal – and we are known in the market for just that.

 Our approximately 30 lawyers and seasoned paralegals have decades of experience representing both landlords and tenants through multiple economic cycles and shifting consumer behaviors and preferences.
 The depth and breadth of the team allows us to be equally well positioned to advise our clients on the most complicated deals and a steady stream of routine deals.